Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Custom codes to turn C ROMs to png and the inverse.
 Tileset is edited by hand from a png image with the current character palette, then turned back to C ROM.
 - Custom codes to swap palettes in P ROMs.
 - Custom codes to convert RGB color to 16 bits Neo Geo colors.
 - MS Paint to edit tilesets because this is the best tool ever created on Earth (and it manages transparent layers).
-About 540 tiles have been painfully bloodified by hand, pixel per pixel, in the conversion.
+About 540 tiles (less than 1.5% of the whole tileset) have been painfully bloodified by hand, pixel per pixel, in the conversion.
 - Spriter ressources to check for inconsistencies in colors and planning the quantity of work.
 - Custom NGCD converters, tileset to png and png to tileset, because encoding is different from AES / MVS.
 - Custom codes to inject the MVS tileset modifications into the NGCD tileset automatically.